Understanding Seasonal Affective Disorder (SAD) -- Diagnosis and Treatment

-In extremely severe cases of depression, especially when the patient is suicidal or has psychotic symptoms (delusions or hallucinations), electroconvulsive therapy may be used, especially when other kinds of added medicines (such as antipsychotic drugs) may not be fully or rapidly effective).
-In this treatment method, finely controlled electrical charges are used to induce a brief seizure activity in the brain, which can result in improvement of depression symptoms.
+In extremely severe cases of depression, especially when the patient is suicidal or has psychotic symptoms (delusions or hallucinations), electroconvulsive therapy may be used, especially when other kinds of added medicines (such as antipsychotic drugs) may not be fully or rapidly effective.
+In this treatment method, a finely controlled electrical charge is used to induce a brief seizure in the brain, which can result in improvement of depression symptoms.

 The role of other forms of brain/nerve stimulations in the treatment of SAD -- such as vagus nerve stimulation (VNS) or Repetitive Transcranial Magnetic Stimulation (rTMS) -- has not been well established.